 Staff Time Required Per Screen

 Ask for a precise breakdown of active staff time per screen.
 How many minutes does a nurse need to be actively engaged?
-A tool requiring 20 minutes of dedicated staff time is far less practical than one requiring under 5 minutes.
+A tool requiring 20 minutes of dedicated staff time is far less practical than one requiring 40 seconds.
 The ideal tool minimizes hands-on time so staff can attend to other duties.

 EHR Integration Depth